Fantasy Wars

 Fantasy Wars (Кодекс Войны; formerly Mythic Wars) is a fantasy turn-based tactical video game developed by Russian studio Ino-Co and published by 1C Company and Atari SA.
 It was followed by Elven Legacy in 2009.

 Gameplay

 Fantasy Wars features four playable races (humans, orcs, elves and dwarves).
 The single-player story includes three campaigns, taking place over a series of tactical hex maps.
 The game uses a 3D game engine and includes role-playing video game gameplay features such as experience points and skills.

+Plot

+The game is set in the fantasy world of Illis, inhabited by a diverse and often hostile race.
+Conflicts between Orcs and Humans are constant, but even these inter-racial wars pale in comparison to the threat posed to the entire world of Illis by the emergence of the dark demon Farrah.
+Only by uniting will the people of Illis be able to confront this common enemy.